dannyotown/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+      To presevere data accross requests.
+It is also a way to authenticate the user each requests.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+      It encrypts, salts, and decrypts the passwords for us.

 - [ ] What does bcrypt do to slow down attackers?
+      It adds time as an el ement to the encryption process.
+So if a "hacker" tries send requests, it will take 1.5 to 2 seconds a request.

 - [ ] What are the three parts of the JSON Web Token?
+      The Header (algorithm), payload (data), signature (verifies the token hasn't been modified)

 ## Minimum Viable Product